What we do

 As a public agency, OCWD takes on the water challenges of today and prepares to meet the region’s water demands for generations to come.

 OCWD manages three of Southern California’s greatest water supplies: the Santa Ana River, the Orange County Groundwater Basin and the Groundwater Replenishment System (GWRS).
-It ensures a reliable supply of high quality water for 2.4 million residents in north and central Orange County, while protecting environmental habitats and natural resources.
+It ensures a reliable supply of high-quality water for more than 2.5 million residents in north and central Orange County, while protecting environmental habitats and natural resources.